 Engaging your students from the start sets you, your students, and your classes up for success and a positive experience throughout the year.
-Taking the time to establish an engaging back-to-school environment from Day One will pay dividends throughout the year to come.
+Taking the time to create an engaging back to school environment from Day One will pay dividends throughout the year to come.

 - Back to School: Classroom Management Tips and Resources